ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 ## Installing a VM

-VMs are created as a module, whose binary is registered by a node running `AvalancheGo`, against the **vmID** (binary file name must be vmID).
-VMID is a string that is zero-extended to a 32-byte array and encoded in CB58.
+VMs are supplied as binaries to a node running `AvalancheGo`.
+These binaries must be named the VM's assigned **VMID**.
+A VMID is a 32-byte hash encoded in CB58 that is generated when you build your VM.

 In order to load a VM, its binary must be put it the proper place where `AvalancheGo` can find and load it.
 See [here](../nodes/maintain/avalanchego-config-flags.md#--build-dir-string) for more details.
 There could be multiple VM plugins in this directory.